FREE ONLINE TOOL No account needed

 Target ~ -14 LUFS-I True peak ≤ -1.0 dBTP Mono-safe

-Drag & drop to analyze
+Drag & drop your song here

 or click to choose a file (no upload)